-In our earlier discussion of Figure 3 in the Data section, we noted what might be an emerging upward trajectory in district retention based on the last three TFA cohorts in the sample.
-Though the multinomial results presented previously do not find any association between TFA density and district retention, perhaps future cohorts may show a relationship if we had data on their retention.
+In our earlier discussion of Figure 3 in the Data section, we noted what might be an emerging upward trajectory in district retention based on the last three TFA cohorts (2009, 2010, and 2011) in the sample.
+Though the multinomial results presented previously do not find any association between TFA density and district retention, perhaps more recent cohorts may show a relationship if we had data on their retention.

-We wish to investigate district retention further with the TFA Alumni Survey to determine whether this pattern is a developing upward trend or simply variation across cohorts.
+Because the administrative data do not cover a recent enough time period to measure the retention of the 2012 cohort, we turn to an alternative data source.
+In particular, we investigate district retention with the TFA Alumni Survey to determine whether there truly exists a developing upward trend or if this is simply variation across cohorts.
 Of the 142 corps members in the 2012 cohort observed in our administrative dataset, 141 of them could be identified as survey respondents.
 However, given item-level nonresponse of some corps members, coupled with the closed-response options that do not allow us to pin down a teacher's retention in the district, precisely estimating the cohort's district retention is not possible.
 Instead, we use the survey responses to estimate the 2012 cohort's district retention numbers in two different ways.
-First, there are 35 respondents who report that their most recent employer (in 2014) was M-DCPS, are classified in the

-Miami alumni region (based on current residence), and indicate that their most recent professional role (in 2014) was teacher; this method suggests district retention of nearly 25%.
+First, there are 35 respondents who report that their most recent employer (in 2014) was M-DCPS, are classified in the Miami alumni region (based on current residence), and indicate that their most recent professional role (in 2014) was teacher; this method suggests district retention of nearly 25%.
 Under the second method, 43 respondents indicate that they taught for a third year and are classified in the Miami alumni region (an additional 5 respondents in the Miami region did not respond to the third year question); here, district retention is 30%.